 The Government of Karnataka requested NWDA to prepare the DPR of Bedti – Varada link.
 Accordingly, NWDA has initiated the work for preparation of DPR of Bedti – Varada link.

 Bedti – Varada link proposal envisages diversion of 242 MCM of surplus waters of Bedti basin to water short Tungabhadra sub-basin to be utilized under Tungabhadra project command in Raichur district of Karnataka State.
 As per PFR, the proposal comprises two dams viz., Pattanadahalla on Pattanadahalla stream and Shalamalahalla on Shalamalahalla stream.
 The combined surpluses of Pattanadahalla and Shalamalahalla i.e. 242 MCM are proposed to be diverted from Shalamalahalla reservoir and let into a stream leading to Varada river at the end of 14.83 km long conveyance system which includes 6.8 km long tunnel.
 The diverted water will be lifted by 123.7 m in three stages before letting into Varada river.
 The requirement of power for lifting the water works out to be 61.10 MW.
-The DPR of this link is under finalisation.
+The preparation of the draft DPR of the link project was completed and submitted to Govt. of Karnataka in February 2022 for comments/ observations.
+The alternate study as suggested by the Govt. of Karnataka is in progress.

 - Netravati-Hemavati :

-The Government of Karnataka indicated that Government has planned Yettinhole project as such they are not in favour of taking up feasibility report of Netravati-Hemavati link.
+The Government of Karnataka indicated that Government has planned Yettinhole project as such they are not in favor of taking up feasibility report of Netravati-Hemavati link.